The Center for Cognitive Formation

 For some, classical education means adding Latin and the study of classical literature to a school’s curricula.

-The Center for Cognitive Enrichment
+The Center for Cognitive Formation

 Dominion Ridge recognizes that some students may benefit from additional resources that take them “beyond” the normal curriculum expectations.

-The Dominion Ridge Beyond Program, administered by the Center for Cognitive Enrichment, provides students with exceptional learning abilities the opportunities to increase their learning experiences through a variety of projects and assignments, including STEM-oriented activities, additional reading and associated tasks, dual-enrollment with Lord Fairfax Community College, extracurricular events, and more.
+The Dominion Ridge Beyond Program, administered by the Center for Cognitive Development, provides students with exceptional learning abilities the opportunities to increase their learning experiences through a variety of projects and assignments, including STEM-oriented activities, additional reading and associated tasks, dual-enrollment with Lord Fairfax Community College, extracurricular events, and more.

 Parents are notified of their child’s acceptance into the program.